 - Depending on your fitness, you can do two to three sets of eight to ten repetitions each.

-8. Kettlebell Lateral Lunges
+8. Lateral Lunges

 - Holding one kettlebell in your hands, stand upright with your feet together.